Nepal polls: Nepali Congress-led coalition leads in counting | Politics

 In Nepal's capital city Kathmandu, the CPN-UML could bag just one seat, down from the six it had bagged in 2017.

-Out of the 10 seats in the district, the ruling Nepali Congress (NC) has secured five and Rastriya Swotantra Party (RSP) bagged four.
+Out of the 10 seats in the district, the ruling Nepali Congress (NC) has secured five and Rastriya Swatantra Party (RSP) bagged four.

+Rajendra Lingden, president of Rastriya Prajatantra Party has been elected to HoR from Jhapa-3 constituency securing 40,648 votes.
+He defeated Nepali Congress candidate Krishna Sitaula, who secured 37,372 votes.

+Ravi Lamichhane of newly formed RSP has been elected from Chitwan-2 securing 49,246 votes.
+He defeated Nepali Congress leader Umesh Shrestha, who secured 14,983 votes.

 Elections to the House of Representatives (HoR) and seven provincial assemblies were held on Sunday.
 The counting of votes started on Monday.